This guide primarily focuses on keeping the right staff records but you should also be aware of all of the data protection principles under the GDPR.

 There are certain staff records that you must gather and retain.

-There are other records you should keep as a matter of good practice - and having such records can even benefit your business.
+There are other records you should keep as a matter of good employment practice - and having such records can even benefit your business.
 Set up a basic record-keeping system.

 Personal and sensitive personal data

 The Data Protection Act 2018 defines personal data as data which identifies and relates to living individuals.
 The Act goes on to define a separate category of personal information - ‘sensitive personal data’ relates to any of the following:

 b.
 Political opinion

 h.
 Sentences handed down as a result of offences